The Gray Cloth

 IPS-Konferenz in Jena

 What will the guests experience during the planetary performance?
 They are taken around the world in a luxurious airship, accompanying Edgar Krug, a famous glass architect, and his organ-playing wife Clara on their honeymoon.
-What is considered a happy ending in conventional stories - the marriage - takes place in the very first chapter of Gray Cloth.
+What is considered a happy ending in conventional stories - the marriage - takes place in the very first chapter of THE GRAY CLOTH.
 The other episodes based on the novel by Paul Scheerbart are no less fantastic.

 Although the story ventures far ahead into the realm of possibilities, it spares us a completed utopia.
 Instead, we are led from building site to building site, everywhere there is planning and work in progress, rarely is anything finished, many things don't work out, and we see less Edgar Krug's buildings than his building.
 In between, there is a conspicuous amount of partying and dancing.